ui/stamps-api-docs/source/klg_api.rst

-original_transaction Information about the previous transaction modified_transaction Information about the new transaction after return happens modication           Information about the modified data of the original transaction
+original_transaction Information about the previous transaction modified_transaction Information about the new transaction after return happens modication           Information about the modified data of the original transaction returnable_vouchers  Information about what vouchers will be returned
 ==================== ===========================================================================